josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧠_fisher_fork_theory.md

 ---

-## 1. 📘 Premise: Capitalist realism and the emotional gag
+## 1. 📖 Premise: capitalist realism and the emotional gag

 Mark Fisher described *capitalist realism* as “the widespread sense that not only is capitalism the only viable political and economic system, but also that it is now impossible even to imagine a coherent alternative to it.”